-Dear Parishioners,This year (2012) the feast of the Baptism of the Lord fell on a Monday.
-Ordinarily, when it falls on a Sunday there is an opportunity to preach and to reflect during the Sunday homily not only on Jesus’ Baptism but on our own individual baptism and its importance.
-So this year I will take the time to put some Church teaching and my thoughts into writing for the parish bulletin and for my blog.
+We celebrate the feast of the Baptism of the Lord this Sunday (January 10, 2021).
+Thankfully, there is an opportunity to preach and to reflect during the Sunday homily not only on Jesus’ Baptism but on our own individual baptism and its importance.

 Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?
 We were buried therefore with him by baptism into death, so that as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.
 (Romans 6: 3-4)